FEATURE: Accelerating adaptation in Africa

 Read CDKN’s articles from the event below:

-Watch clips from the interviews in our short video ‘Accelerating Adaptation in Africa’, directly below, and scroll further for the articles.
-(Find the French version of the film here.)
+Watch clips from the interviews in our short video ‘Accelerating Adaptation in Africa’, directly below, and find the French version of the film here.

 CDKN has launched a working paper, based on insights from African adaptation experts, which proposes how to accelerate adaptation action in Africa, by:

 ● Investing in climate-resilient economies, which are well-informed by climate risk.

 Paseka Lesolang calls for creative funding models to help Africans’ big ideas on adaptation to take off.

 Joseph Muhwanga and Mohammed Said consider the impacts of climate change on African drylands to date and in the future – and explore the potential for communities in these areas to keep prospering.

 It is time to address capacity gaps in water users associations in Namibia and make the most of their potential to support adaptation to climate change – say Salma Hegga, Irene Kunamwene and Gina Ziervogel.

 There is tremendous economic growth potential for agricultural enterprises in East Africa, but expansion depends on their receiving appropriate support – including training on how to be climate-smart.
 Joseph Muhwanga and Teferi Demissie report.